Blank-Fest: Concerts

-MCed by Rowell's band, The Baghdaddios, the first Blank-Fest featured a handful of local, Hudson Valley area-based groups, including Joe D'Urso & Stone Caravan, The Wheel, and Chuck Debruyn, who performed as a solo artist.
+MCed by Rowell's band, The Baghdaddios, the first Blank-Fest featured a handful of local, Hudson Valley area–based groups, including Joe D'Urso & Stone Caravan, The Wheel, and Chuck Debruyn, who performed as a solo artist.
 The festival has primarily featured local independent music acts, but has also attracted songwriters and bands with ties to major labels, including EMI artist Patti Rothberg, pedal steel guitar great Buddy Cage, former Misfits guitarist and founder of The Undead, Bobby Steele, Soulfly lead guitarist Marc Rizzo, Sirius Radio personality Meg Griffin, international jazz composer Mike McGinnis, and the founder of the Anti-folk movement, Lach.

 Satellite shows

-In 2006, New Jersey-based independent artist and activist Richard Kubicz read about Blank-Fest in the Daily News and proposed a "sister show" at a club in Garwood, New Jersey.
+In 2006, New Jersey–based independent artist and activist Richard Kubicz read about Blank-Fest in the Daily News and proposed a "sister show" at a club in Garwood, New Jersey.
 The first Blank-Fest-NJ, promoted through Kubicz's D.I.Y. music website Let's Rock America, collected 200 blankets, which were donated to a homeless shelter in Cranford and received coverage in the Bergen County press in 2006.
 Blank-Fest UK was founded in Nottingham, England, after a local recording studio owner heard an interview with The Baghdaddios on the British Armed Forces Radio Network, BFBS Radio One, during the group's tour of England in Summer 2007.
 After hearing about both the American and UK editions, Ontario-based photographer Gaynor Fletcher approached Rowell about a Blank-Fest Canada show.
 Debuting in 2007 in Guelph, Ontario, the inaugural Canadian event featured Canadian folk artist James Gordon and received coverage from the Canadian media, raising over 100 blankets.

 In addition to these shows former Baghdaddios bassist, John Sidoti, worked with local internet radio personality Ron Purtee to organise the first Blank-Fest Wisconsin, also in 2007, in the Milwaukee-area suburb of Racine.

-There are now eight Blank-Fest shows in seven metropolitan areas in three countries; 2008 saw the addition of three additional shows: Blank-Fest Florida, Lake City, near Gainesville in Northern Florida, and Blank-Fest VA, in Richmond, VA.
+There are now eight Blank-Fest shows in seven metropolitan areas in three countries; 2008 saw the addition of three additional shows: Blank-Fest Florida, Lake City, near Gainesville in Northern Florida, and Blank-Fest VA, in Richmond, Virginia.
 Promoters in Bridgeport, Connecticut, and Calgary and Ottawa in Canada began working on additional Blank-Fest shows in December 2009.
 The first Blank-Fest Quebec, also the first Blank-Fest show to take place after Christmas, was held on February 21, 2009, collecting 503 blankets.